joejcollins/rhapsody-angel/queens/2019-greta.md

 2019-06-06 the queen cell looks unopened.
 Or re-closed?
 No signs of laying so I put in a frame of eggs from [Kate]({{ site.baseurl }}/queens/2018-kate.html).
 The frame had eggs on the bottom section and hone all around.
 I left the pin in with the queen cell.

-2019-05-02 Culled the queen cells leaving one on the southside of the cull frame, marked with a white pin.
+2019-05-02 Culled the queen cells leaving one on the South side of the cull frame, marked with a white pin.
 There weren’t that many queen cells (say 15) and there was a suspicious number of drone cells.

 2019-04-25 Charged queen cells and flying bees from [Sonja]({{ site.baseurl }}/queens/2018-sonja.html)).